taichi-dev/taichi/README.md

  - This kernel accumulates
  -

-## The `make_adjoint` Pass (Reverse Mode Auto-Diff)
+## The `make_adjoint` Pass (Reverse-Mode Auto-Differentiation)
  - This pass transforms a forward evaluation (primal) kernel into its gradient accumulation (adjoint) kernel.
  - Before the `make_adjoint` pass, the simplification pass will simplify most branching into `select(cond, x, y)`, so `make_adjoint` basically takes straightline code.
 Even nested `if` statements will be transformed into `select`'s.
  - An outer parallel for-loop is allowed for the primal kernel.

 ## Comparison with TensorFlow/PyTorch
  - **Sparsity**.
-The first-class sparse data structures makes it possible to develop efficient.
+The first-class sparse data structure primitives make it possible to develop efficient systems on sparse data, such as point clouds and voxels.
+This make the system especially favourable in 3D computer vision tasks where data (e.g LIDAR scans) are typically sparse.
  - **Imperative**.
-Although most neural networks
+TensorFlow 1.0 represents computation as a fixed functional computational graph.
+In our system the computation is imperative and dynamic.
  - **Finer Grainularity**.
-   A typical data operation granulatity is `128x27x27x128`. instead of large dense convolution on big tensors.
- - **Lower overhead**.
+Those NN libraries often only expose users with basic large-grained operations like `conv`, `batch_norm` and `relu`, namely the neural network layers.
+Although it is not impossible to compose these basic operations into complex ones, the resulted performance is often suboptimal.
+This is because producer/consumer locality is not utilized, since compiler optimization does not optimize across these operations.
+Our system exposes fine-grained `instructions` to users and an effective optimizing compiler will deliver high-performance code.
+ - **Low Overhead**.
+With TensorFlow or PyTorch, since operations typically operates on big data blobs (e.g. `128x27x27x128xfloat32`), the high runtime overhead (e.g. scheduling, kernel launches on GPU) can be amortized over data entries.
+In applications such as physical simulation and
  - **More Control**.
-   - The user takes care of memory allocation and gradient evaluation.
-The user is in charge of invoking the gradient kernels in the correct order, and clear the gradient tensors.
-The user has to do a little more work in our system, but the flexibility allows easier checkpointing to trade time for space complexity is critical in many applications.
+The user takes care of memory allocation and gradient evaluation, and is in charge of invoking the gradient kernels in the correct order.
+The flexibility allows easier checkpointing to trade time for space complexity, which is critical in many applications.
+Programmers have to do a little more work in our system though, but the performance gain make extra work worthy.

 ## Note
  - No gradients are propagated to `int` tensors/locals